mirkin/pi-word-clock/docs/new_pi_setup.md

 :reg list registers
 :let @a=system('ls -al') puts result of ls -al into reg a
 ctrl R a
+Paste/Put not lining up correctly?
+Probably pasting into the terminal so when it pastes new lines it's formatting it like you are typing it in.
+You need to tell it to stop trying to format your code.
+set paste
+set nopaste to turn it back on.
+Perhaps .vimrc set pastetoggle=<F2> or something if you are doing it often

 *while in visual block mode *
 motions work to change block eg 20l or 10j